pelican-plugins/seo/README.md

-# SEO: A plugin for Pelican :fr:
+# SEO Plugin for Pelican :fr:

 [![Build Status](https://img.shields.io/github/workflow/status/pelican-plugins/seo/build)](https://github.com/pelican-plugins/seo/actions)

 This plugin helps you improve your Pelican site SEO (Search Engine Optimization) to reach the top positions on search engines.
-To see what can do SEO for you, go directly to [Usage](#usage) section.
+To see what this SEO plugin can do for you, visit the [Usage](#usage) section.

 | Author          | GitHub                            |
 | :-------------: | :-------------------------------: |
 | Maëva Brunelles | https://github.com/MaevaBrunelles |

-## Why do you need SEO
+## Why Use This Plugin?

-If :
-* you need some help to improve the SEO of your Pelican site
+If:

 * you are not familiar with SEO
-* you want a simple site with all SEO basis
+* you want an easy way to apply SEO fundamentals
+* you need help improving the SEO of your Pelican site

-This plugin is for you !
+… then this plugin is for you!

-SEO comes with two complete features to help you :
+SEO comes with two features to help you:

-* [SEO Report](#seo-report) : generation of an HTML report based on articles analysis.
-Provides you what is good, what should be improved and what is problematic.
-Useful if you want to improve the referencement of your articles.
+* [SEO Report](#seo-report) — Generates an HTML report based on article analysis, indicating what is good, what could be improved, and what is problematic.
+Useful if you want to improve the ranking of your articles.
-* [SEO Enhancer](#seo-enhancer) : generation of robots indexation hints, HTML tag and structured data.
-Usefull if you want to control the appareance of your site in the search engine.
+* [SEO Enhancer](#seo-enhancer) — Generates robot indexing guidelines, HTML tags, and structured data.
+Useful if you want to control how your site appears in search engine results.

 ## Installation